M-Colley/VIP-Sim/README.md

 ### 🚀 Quick Start

-Select the window or application you want to simulate over (e.g., Adobe XD)
+First select the window or application you want to simulate over (e.g., Adobe XD)!

 Toggle symptoms using the side panel